At Galway University Foundation we are committed to protecting your privacy. This statement explains how we collect and use personal information.

 Changes to this Privacy Notice

 We may modify or amend this privacy notice from time to time.
-To let you know when we make changes to this privacy notice, we will amend the "Last Updated" date at the top of this page.
+To let you know when we make changes to this privacy notice, we will amend the "Last Updated" date at the bottom of this page.
 The new modified or amended privacy notice will apply from that updated date.
 Therefore, we encourage you to periodically review this notice to be informed about how we are protecting your information.

 This Privacy Notice was last updated on 13th July 2018.